 Yes Milford Sound and/or Doubtful Sound are a long way from anywhere and it will take a lot of travelling to get there, that said don’t sulk about the hassle and just go, it will be all worth it.
 Visitors come here to check out the stunning scenery and wildlife and there are plenty of ways to check it all out including flights, tours, cruises and guided walks.

-One of our favourite ways to explore is by kayak and Go Orange have some great options at both locations.
-This company’s emphasis is on safe adventures with fun, personality and pride and their smaller groups will ensure a personal experience.
-They also do cruises and other options so check them out.
+One of our favourite ways to explore is by kayak.
+A fun and safe adventure in small groups.
+Kayaking will ensure a great personal experience.
+Cruises are another option so check them out.
 An awesome company to fly with are Fly Fiordland based in Te Anau.
 They fly to Milford and Doubtful Sound and can also get you to the lesser known places like Dusky Sound, ultra remote airstrips and even land on uninhabited beaches if you want to really get away from it all.

 Punakaiki is right in the middle of The Great Coast Road which you should definitely drive along – Lonely Planet is right in saying it’s one of the top ten coastal drives in the world.
 There are heaps of scenic photo opportunities as the ocean is spectacular, the limestone cliffs look amazing and there are lots of Nikau palm trees which create a real tropical feel to the area.
 The main attraction is the pancake rocks and blowholes at Punakaiki.
 They do look like piles of big stone pancakes and when the ocean is pounding in through the rocks the water thunders underneath you and is forced out the blowholes quite spectacularly.
 If you’re not there during high tide the blowhole walk and a few others in the area are well worth doing anyway.
 The best place to stay is the Punakaiki Resort.
 It’s right on the beach, the rooms are lovely and the restaurant is positioned to make the most of the ocean view and the renowned West Coast sunsets.